Symbol Library

 remove_symbol

-Removes a symbol from the library.
+Remove a token from the library.

 Examples: